Colleges and Universities in Winston-Salem

 Winston-Salem State University

 Winston-Salem State University (WSSU), founded in 1892, is a public institution of the University of North Carolina system set on 117 acres in Winston-Salem.
 WSSU is a historically African American college.
+It has a total undergraduate enrollment of 4,726 and its campus size is 117 acres.
 Today, WSSU offers undergraduate and graduate programs to a diverse student body.

 Tagged With: